abhshkdz/dotfiles/sublime-text-2/Packages/DocBlockr/README.md

 ## Changelog ##

+- **v2.11.7**, *3 Nov 2013*
+  - Added support for triple `///`, `//!` and `/*!` style comments, thanks to [Jordi Boggiano](https://github.com/seldaek).
+  - Added basic **Rust** support, again thanks to Jordi Boggiano.
+  - Added an option to use short names for bools and ints (`jsdocs_short_primitives`), thanks to [Mat Gadd](https://github.com/drarok).
+  - Fixed a bug with per-section indenting, again thanks to Mat Gadd.
+  - Improved handling of Java return type detection, thanks to [Ben Linskey](https://github.com/blinskey)
+- **v2.11.6**, *14 Aug 2013*
+  - Predefined `@author` tags do not get parsed for column spacing
+  - Handles the case when an arguments list contains a comma, for example, within a default value
+  - A new keybinding for Windows to re-parse a doc block (<kbd>Alt+W</kbd>)
+  - Fixes a regression that some function names were not being parsed correctly
+- **v2.11.5**, *11 Aug 2013*
+  - Fix for last deploy which accidentally changed the default `var` tag to "property".
+Default is "type" once again.
+- **v2.11.4**, *10 Aug 2013*
+  - The tag used on `var` declarations can be customised (eg: to "property" for YUIDoc)
+  - Small fix for function declarations in C/C++ (thanks to [Simon Aittamaa](https://github.com/simait))
 - **v2.11.3**, *18 June 2013*
   - Adds support for Groovy (thanks to [Tiago Santos](https://github.com/tmcsantos))
   - README has gifs.
 So many gifs.
-- **v2.11.2**, *12 June 2013*
-  - Compatibility fixes for ST3, thanks to Marc Neuhaus (@mneuhaus) and Daniel Julius Lasiman (@danieljl).
-- **v2.11.1**, *11 May 2013*
-  - No changes, just removes some debugging code that wasn't cleaned up in the last release (oops).
-- **v2.11.0**, *11 May 2013*
-  - It isn't broken in ST3 any more. (yay)
-  - New options:
-    - `jsdocs_simple_mode` for when you don't want dynamic templates
-    - `jsdocs_lower_case_primitives` for YUIDoc which requires lower case for primitive data types
-    - `jsdocs_extra_tags_go_after` to put custom text at the end of the docblock
-  - Better handling of IIFEs
-  - Hotkey for reparsing a block changed to <kbd>alt+shift+tab</kbd> to avoid OS-level conflicts
-  - Adding a new line at the start of the docblock is handled properly
-  - C/C++: arguments containing square brackets are handled properly

 Older history can be found in [the history file](https://github.com/spadgos/sublime-jsdocs/blob/master/HISTORY.md).

 ## Usage ##

 > Below are some examples of what the package does.
-The pipe (`|`) indicates where the cursor will be after the action has run.
 Note that there are no keyboard shortcuts required to trigger these completions - just type as normal and it happens for you!

 ### Docblock completion ###